 There is something to be said about touring local waters with a sailor who has lived in the area for years and really knows his or her stuff.
 When you sign up for a sailing excursion in the Guanica area, there are a few different options to choose from, but most will include a coastal tour that lasts for a few hours, that offer beverages and a limited amount of food, and snorkeling.

-If you want to spend a few hours on the water, without the cost and complications involved with renting a boat you can take an excursion.
-See the table below to get names and phone numbers for excursion providers.
+If you're simply wanting to enjoy a few hours on the open water, without the complications and cost associated with renting a boat you can take an excursion.
+Want to know more about this option?
+Take a look at the table below to get contact phone numbers for area excursion services.

 |Coastal Marine Boat Tours||(787) 310-8458||La Parguera|

 |Fondo de Cristal||(787) 899-5891||Route 304 - La Parguera|

 To get to Guanica, use the Punta Messa Lighthouse as your major indication that you are on the right track.
 From there, five flashing red markers will lead you to Guanica Bay.

 When you arrive, customs officials will want to look over your paperwork as well as the paperwork for your boat, and you will need to purchase a 12 month cruising permit for between $25 and $37(USD) depending on your country of origin.
 Once this process is completed, you're free to sail to a local marina to dock your boat.

 Evaluating the option of sailing to Guánica using your own boat, or a boat you charter elsewhere?
 See the listing that follows for information on area marinas.